Ultimate Girls Weekend: WIFF Like a Local

 Not all girl getaway weekends involve spas and pedicures.
 For some of us ladies, our idea of a fun time away involves distillery and brewery tours and traveling to another city to attend the opening weekend of a film festival.
 My friend, Kasia and I traveled from Toronto to Windsor, Ontario to attend the 15th Annual Windsor International Film Festival opening weekend with our extra highlights being touring and tasting the J.P.
 Wiser Distillery and Walkerville Brewery.
 Of course, we ate our way around the city too, but it’s not every day we get to see where 80% of Canada’s whisky is made and then taste it on site.

 Upon our Via Rail arrival on Friday morning, we hit Grand Cantina in the Ford City area of Windsor, a newly developing area.
+(Editor’s Note: The Grand Cantina is temporarily closed and will re-open soon at their new location in Walkerville!)
 The restaurant is described as a Central American and South Asian fusion street food joint.
 I’m a sucker for a good taco and the tacos I had there were the bomb.
 It was on this street corner that Grand Cantina is located that we noticed the presence of some amazing street art and then we saw it everywhere.

 I was on an unrelated work trip to Windsor at the beginning of October and strolling around the downtown core, I definitely saw some street art then, but now seeing that it was everywhere around the city?
 It’s pretty outstanding.
 The street art that is found around Windsor is not messy graffiti.
 Every mural tells a story from the history of the auto workers to the present day of unifying races.
 Toronto folk are tough to impress and I’m impressed.